Skill Sheet: What You Will Learn Here

 Developed by Munehisa Homma in the 1700s, these charts are somewhat similar to standard candlestick charts.
 The difference lies in the methodology of creating each candle.
 This technique uses a modified formula that is based on two-period moving averages instead of the normal open, high, low, and close prices used in the standard charts.

-- Heikin-Ashi candlesticks make use of the open-close data of the prior period and the open-high-low-close data of the present period.
+- Heikin-Ashi charts in technical analysis make use of the open-close data of the prior period and the open-high-low-close data of the present period.

 - A combination of candlesticks is created that filters out noise in an effort to capture the trend better.